 6. Seaweed

-Yes, seaweed is edible.
-It's also quite nutritious and rich in beta-glucan, especially brown seaweed such as kelp.
-The beta-glucan extracted from brown seaweed has been shown to possess anti-tumor and immune-strengthening properties, according to a September 2017 review in the International Journal of Molecular Sciences.
+Seaweed is quite nutritious and rich in beta-glucan, especially brown seaweed such as kelp.
+The beta-glucan extracted from brown seaweed has anti-tumor and immune-strengthening properties, according to a September 2017 review in the International Journal of Molecular Sciences.
+The exact amount in a serving is tricky to determine and varies by type of seaweed.

 Seaweed is also one of the best food sources of iodine.
 About 1 tablespoon (10 grams) of nori (a type of seaweed) contains 155 percent of the DV of iodine, per the NIH.